hearSmart/front-end-code-challenge/README.md

 ### Testing procedure

-The patient will be presented with a set of tones (once per freqency, per ear), when the patient hears a tone, they should press the button to indicate they heard the tone.
+The patient will be presented with a set of tones (once per frequency, per ear), when the patient hears a tone, they should press the button to indicate they heard the tone.
 Between each frequency presentation a jitter from 300ms to 1s (period of silence) will be presented to the patient (the start of the test should also have a silence jitter).
 The tone should only be played for 1s.

 #### Example
 -- 740ms silence --- 1s of 100Hz tone (left ear)  --- 350ms silence --- 1s of 100Hz tone (right ear) --- 640ms silence --- 1s of 250Hz tone (left ear)  ... etc